The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 Welcome to the journey where modern medicine meets ancient wisdom.

-Dr. Shashikiran Umakanth (MBBS, MD, FRCP Edin.) is the Professor & Head of Internal Medicine and Medical Superintendent at Dr. TMA Pai Hospital, Udupi, affiliated with the Manipal Academy of Higher Education (MAHE), an Institute of Eminence.
-As Editor-in-Chief of MEDiscuss, he bridges the gap between complex medical science and public health awareness.
+Dr. Shashikiran Umakanth (MBBS, MD, FRCP Edin.) is the Professor & Head of Internal Medicine at Dr. TMA Pai Hospital, Udupi, under the Manipal Academy of Higher Education (MAHE).
+While he has contributed to nearly 100 scientific publications in the academic world, he writes on MEDiscuss out of a passion to simplify complex medical science for public awareness.